RebornBeat/SuiRamp0X/README.md

-# SuiRampX
+# SuiRamp0X
-SuiRampX is a decentralized platform on the Sui blockchain that facilitates peer-to-peer (P2P) transactions involving both cryptocurrencies and fiat currencies.
+SuiRamp0X is a decentralized platform on the Sui blockchain that facilitates peer-to-peer (P2P) transactions involving both cryptocurrencies and fiat currencies.
 The platform integrates non-custodial smart contracts for cryptocurrency escrows and collaborates with third-party decentralized escrow services to handle fiat transactions, including cash, PayPal, and bank transfers.
-SuiRampX ensures that all transactions are secure, transparent, and compliant with international regulations, all while maintaining a no-KYC (Know Your Customer) policy.
+SuiRamp0X ensures that all transactions are secure, transparent, and compliant with international regulations, all while maintaining a no-KYC (Know Your Customer) policy.

 ---